itchio/itch-docs/installing/README.md

 # Installing itch

 You can download the latest version of the app from [https://itch.io/app](https://itch.io/app).
-The download button leads to a page that will attempt to detect your current platform
-and redirect you to the appropriate download.

-Additionally, there are .deb and .rpm repositories, and AUR packages that
+Additionally, there are .deb and .rpm repositories, and AUR packages.

-you might miss out on if you rely on the main download page.
-To learn more about these,
-please refer to the following pages:
+To learn more, refer to:

 * [Installing on Windows](windows.md)
 * [Installing on macOS](macos.md)